isovector/thinking-with-types/prose/computing/3-extensible-data.markdown

 [code/OpenSum.hs:Member](Snip)

-A benefit of this approach is that a `KnownNat` constraint allows for reification of the `Nat` at the term-level---we can get an `Int` corresponding to the `Nat` we had.
+A benefit of this approach is that a `KnownNat` constraint allows for reification of the `kind:Nat` at the term-level---we can get an `Int` corresponding to the `kind:Nat` we had.
 Additionally, the type-level nature of `FindElem` means we pay no runtime cost for the computation.

 [code/OpenSum.hs:findElem](Snip)